Reflections Program Overview

-Film and dance entries must be submitted on a CD/DVD and the entry must be saved as a file on the CD/DVD.
-This means that when the disc is inserted in a computer, the entry shows as a file that the viewer must open.
-If the disc is inserted in a computer and the entry starts playing without the viewer opening it, the entry is not in a file format.
+Film and dance entries must be submitted on a CD/DVD/USB and the entry must be saved as a file on the CD/DVD/USB.
+This means that when the storage medium is inserted in a computer, the entry shows as a file that the viewer must open.
+If the storage medium is inserted in a computer and the entry starts playing without the viewer opening it, the entry is not in a file format.
 Entries not saved as a file may be disqualified.
 Judges view entries on a computer, not on a TV/DVD player.
 No video tapes are accepted.

-Submit the required number of copies indicated in the rules for Dance Choreography and rules for Visual Arts.
+Submit the required number of copies indicated in the rules for Dance Choreography and rules for Film Production.

 Make the room you record in as quiet as possible.
 Close windows and turn off all noise-making devices in the room (air conditioners, fans, telephones, etc.).
 Do not place the recording device on top of an instrument or speakers.
 Do not record at too loud a level (in the red zone on the meter) or too soft a level (meter barely moving).
 Record a short test and listen to it while watching the meter.
 If needed, improve recording quality by changing the record volume or microphone location.
 Return to the beginning of the CD and record two seconds of silence; then start performing your composition.
 Finish with another two seconds of silence.

 No; only one person can submit the entry.

 Reflections does encourage creativity, but it is an art contest.
 Like all contests, there are guidelines, rules, and deadlines.
 National PTA requires state PTAs to submit entries to the final level of judging following specific rules and guidelines.
 WSPTA requires that entries submitted at the state level follow the same rules and guidelines National PTA requires.
 At the local PTA level, you are free to accept and award entries that do not meet the rules and guidelines.
 You should not, however, submit entries not in compliance with the rules and guidelines to the next level.